Lake Bronson State Park

 The South Branch of the Two Rivers fills Lake Bronson.
 The lake, which is actually a reservoir, offers visitors swimming, fishing, boating, great camping, and a tranquil backdrop for the picnic grounds.
 For those who prefer a prairie experience, one of the campground areas allows camping on the prairie.

-Trails for hiking, biking, cross-country skiing, and snowmobiling provide visitors with great recreation choices.
+Trails for hiking, biking and snowmobiling provide visitors with great recreation choices.

 Tell me more about this park's wildlife, history, geology and landscape.